 The Clarifi autism saliva test Clarifi ASD is the first of its kind, molecular test for autism.
 Clarifi ASD was designed to aid in the clinical diagnosis of ASD in children 18 to 83 months of age, expediting access to important intervention services.

 Clarifi ASD provides biological support for earlier diagnosis, when treatment is most efficacious.
 Clarifi ASD was developed in cooperation with SUNY Upstate Medical Center and the Penn State College of Medicine.
-This groundbreaking technology is expected to be commercially available in late 2019.
+This groundbreaking technology is now available.
+Health care providers can order kits at www.ClarifiASD.com.

 This year in the US alone, 1.6 to 3.8 million athletes will experience a sports-related concussion.
 Despite increased public awareness, the standard tools used to evaluate and treat a concussion — self-reported symptoms and expert opinion — offer poor reliability and sensitivity.
 Moreover, identifying a reliable biomarker to objectively diagnose concussion has remained elusive.